-- A change in the general weather pattern around mid July 2019 split our observation period roughly into a warm and sunny first half, and a cool and cloudy second half.
-Regarding the mean air temperatures, during the first period (July 07 - 15), daily average T{air} ranged between 14.3 - 26.9°C, while conditions during the second period (July 16 - 22) were much cooler (6.9 -10.9°C).
-Mean air temperatures at the grazed site were observed to be about 1°C warmer compared to the ungrazed site, with similar daily minima, while daily maxima were distinctly higher at GR. - The trends in soil temperatures matched those described for air temperature: while T{soil} across the observed vertical profile were rising during the first part of the observation period, in the second half they declined (see also Fig. 1).
-We found topsoil temperatures in 5 cm depth at the grazed site (GR: max 19.6°C, min 9.0°C) to be significantly higher (p < 0.0001) compared to the ungrazed reference (UGR-1: max 15.4°C, min 5.6°C; UGR-2: max 11.6°C, min: 4.3°C) during the whole observation period.
-The time lag of T{soil} reacting to T{air} was one order of magnitude shorter at GR - moving averages of air temperatures - explaining T{soil} in 5 cm integrated the last 4.3h (p < 0.0001) at GR, while reaching back 40.7h(p < 0.0001) at UGR-1 and 86.7h (p < 0.0001) at UGR-2.
-However, this difference vanished for T{soil} in 15 cm depth (100h, 67.5h, 108.3h at GR, UGR-1 and UGR-2, respectively; p < 0.0001).
-No comparisons could be made for T{soil} in 25 cm and 35 cm depth, respectively, because no significant correlation was found due to limited data availability at GR.
+A change in the general weather pattern around mid-July 2019 split our observation period roughly into a warm and sunny first half, and a cool and cloudy second half.
+Regarding the mean air temperatures, during the first period (7-15 July), daily average T{air} ranged between 14.3-26.9 °C, while conditions during the second period (16-22 July) were much cooler (6.9-10.9 °C).
+Mean air temperatures at the grazed site were observed to be about 1 °C warmer compared to the ungrazed site, with similar daily minima, while daily maxima were distinctly higher at GR.

+The trends in soil temperatures matched those described for air temperature: while T{soil} across the observed vertical profile was rising during the first part of the observation period, in the second half it declined (see also Fig. 1).
+We found topsoil temperatures at 5 cm depth at the grazed site (GR max 19.6 °C, min 9.0 °C) to be significantly higher (p < 0.0001) compared to the ungrazed reference (UGR-1 max 15.4 °C, min 5.6 °C; UGR-2 max 11.6 °C, min 4.3 °C) during the whole observation period.
+Fitting interpolation equations to the observational data also revealed that the time lag of T{soil} reacting to T{air} was 1 order of magnitude shorter at GR - moving averages of air temperatures explaining T{soil} at 5 cm showed best fits when integrated over the last 4.3 h at GR, while they reached back 40.7 h at UGR-1 and even 86.7 h at UGR-2.

-In the deeper soil layers (15 cm, 25 cm, 35 cm), the temperatures at the UGR-2 site were consistently lower than observed at all other sites (GR, UGR-1).
-Comparing observations from GR and UGR-1, during the first week sites showed similar average soil temperatures, while during the second week soils became clearly warmer for the drier grazed site.
-Notably, T{soil} in 35 cm and 25 cm at GR were lower compared to UGR-1 during the first measurement days, but due to a steeper warming rate at the grazed site this changed after 5 days into the observations.
-In the second week, T{soil} in 35 cm and 25 cm at GR were significantly higher compared to UGR-1, most pronounced in 35 cm depth (p < 0.0001).
+In the deeper soil layers (15, 25, 35 cm), the temperatures at the UGR-2 site were consistently lower than observed at all other sites (GR, UGR-1).
+Comparing observations from GR and UGR-1 sites showed similar average soil temperatures during the first week, while during the second week soils became warmer for the drier grazed site.
+Notably, T{soil} values at 35 and 25 cm at GR were lower compared to UGR-1 during the first measurement days, but due to a steeper warm-